-Disturbing the peace or breaching the peace is generally referred to as a disorderly conduct charge under Penal Code 415.
+Penal Code 415 pc – Which is better known as disturbing the peace or breaching the peace is often referred to as a disorderly conduct.
 It is an offense that is often charged in conjunction with bar fights, hosting a loud party late at night, becoming unruly at a street protest or rally, domestic violence incidents or in confrontations with police officers.

 There are 3 separate ways that you can be charged and convicted under PC 415 for disturbing the peace: